Mt. Pierre Elliott Trudeau (Meadows) (#14 on hiking map)

 - Steepest grade: 35% or greater in parts

-- Viewpoints: Mountain views, view of waterfall, meadows, alpine lake
+- Viewpoints: Mountain views, view of waterfall, meadows and alpine lake.

 - Geocache points Not known